 Financial aid eligibility requirements

-- High School Diploma or GED: Effective with the 2012-2013 academic year, students who do not have a high school diploma, or an equivalent such as a GED, and who did not complete secondary school in a home school setting, are not eligible for financial aid.
+- High School Diploma or GED: Students who do not have a high school diploma, or an equivalent such as a GED, and who did not complete secondary school in a home school setting, are not eligible for financial aid.

 - Ability-to-benefit: Students can no longer become eligible by passing "ability-to-benefit" test or by completing six credit hours of college work toward a degree or certificate.